Skip to main content

 Overview

-The ReactVM is a specialized Ethereum Virtual Machine (EVM) within the Reactive Network, designed to execute Reactive Smart Contracts (RSCs).
+The ReactVM is a specialized Ethereum Virtual Machine (EVM) within the Reactive Network, designed to execute Reactive Contracts (RCs).
 It allows transactions to occur in random order across multiple threads while maintaining order within each ReactVM.

 My ReactVM